Benian Toksöz

 on one hand i thought it would be external things such as financial freedom, friends, mental wellbeing etc.

-i remember writing down that my life goal is to be happy. i was reading tony robbins and he was saying be happy no matter what. to my 15 year old self that sounded like i have to make sure nothing in the outside affects my inside. to give you an example of what that meant to me:
+i remember writing down that my life goal is to be happy. i was reading tony robbins and he was saying be happy no matter what. to my 15 year old self that sounded like i have to make sure nothing on the outside affects my inside. to give you an example of what that meant to me:

-i broke up with my first girlfriend at the time after 2 years, and i told myself, i won't let this make me unhappy and so i just decided to not cry about it.
+i broke up with my first girlfriend at the time after 2 years, and i told myself i won't let this make me unhappy, and so i just decided not to cry about it.

 what is obvious now in retrospect is that this made me kind of suppress my emotions, which then led to me feeling less and less. i did achieve not being affected much by the external. however, that came at the cost of not being affected by the external — also in a positive way. and the funny thing is, the opposite of being affected is not happiness. it's not that suddenly inside you're feeling all good. weirdly, it seemed like the more disconnected i was from outside effects, the less happy i felt.

-eventually i realized that - also thanks to a woman - and started to feel my emotions more again. the good, the bad and the ugly. i cried again for the first time in years, and i felt excitement and joy again. i also had less 'peace' you could say though - i was more affected by things. interestingly, being able to feel my own emotions more again, i could feel other people's emotions more. i could empathize, and actually became really good at that, to the point where i could sense how people are feeling just based off the energy without them really showing anything.
+eventually i realized that — also thanks to a woman — and started to feel my emotions more again. the good, the bad and the ugly. i cried again for the first time in years, and i felt excitement and joy again. i also had less 'peace' you could say, i was more affected by things. interestingly, being able to feel my own emotions more again, i could feel other people's emotions more. i could empathize, and actually became really good at that, to the point where i could sense how people are feeling just based off the energy without them really showing anything.

 so coming back to happiness. if being happy all the time, which would imply trying not to be sad, which as described above actually leads to less happiness, is not the answer, what is it? or rather, what's the right question to ask?